Easy Pork Marinade

 Third: Place in the refrigerator and chill for at least 1 hour and up to overnight.

 Fourth: When ready to cook, remove the pork and marinade from the refrigerator.
-Let the pork sit so the chill is taken off (20-30 minutes).
+Let the pork sit for a few minutes to take the chill off.
 Cook pork chops as desired to an internal temperature of at least 145F.

 For the full recipe and detailed baking instructions, please see the recipe card at the end of this post.